Home! Sweet Home!: Lyrics

+History

 When the song was published separately, it quickly sold 100,000 copies.
 The publishers made a considerable profit from it, net £2,100 in the first year, and the producer of the opera did well.
 Only Payne did not really profit by its success.
-"While his money lasted, he was a prince of bohemians", but had little business sense.
-In 1852 Henry Bishop "relaunched" the song as a parlour ballad, and it became very popular in the United States throughout the American Civil War and after.
+"While his money lasted, he was a prince of bohemians", but he had little business sense.
 The song's American premiere took place at the Winter Tivoli Theatre in Philadelphia on October 29, 1823, and was sung by "Mrs. Williams."
+In 1852, Henry Bishop "relaunched" the song as a parlour ballad, and it became very popular in the United States throughout the American Civil War and after.

-As early as 1827 this song was quoted by Swedish composer Franz Berwald in his Konzertstück for Bassoon and Orchestra (middle section, marked Andante).
+As early as 1827, this song was quoted by Swedish composer Franz Berwald in his Konzertstück for Bassoon and Orchestra (middle section, marked Andante).
 Gaetano Donizetti used the theme in his opera Anna Bolena (1830) Act 2, Scene 3 as part of Anna's Mad Scene to underscore her longing for her childhood home.
 It is also used with Sir Henry Wood's Fantasia on British Sea Songs and in Alexandre Guilmant's Fantasy for organ Op.
 43, the Fantaisie sur deux mélodies anglaises, both of which also use "Rule, Britannia!".
-In 1857 composer/pianist Sigismond Thalberg wrote a series of variations for piano (op.
+In 1857, composer/pianist Sigismond Thalberg wrote a series of variations for piano (op.
 72) on the theme of "Home!
 Sweet Home!".

 The song was reputedly banned from being played in Union Army camps during the American Civil War for being too redolent of hearth and home and so likely to incite desertion.

+It was a favorite of Nellie Melba and Adelina Patti, both of whom used the song as an encore piece.